-Eggs for Soldiers was a truly innovative brand collaboration and raised over £1.3m, selling over 58 million eggs!
+Eggs for Soldiers was a truly innovative brand collaboration, selling over 58 millions eggs and raising over £1.3million!

 Eggs for Soldiers was launched in 2012 by Noble Foods who wanted to give consumers a simple way to do their bit by making a small change to their weekly shop.
 The brand concept, distinctive packaging and 'eggy' take on the Help for Heroes logo proved a bit hit with consumers and retailers, in what is a very price-competitive category.

-Such was the popularity and success of the product with its customers, it exceeded all sales and donation targets, raising over £60k.
-As a result DeWalt introduced a second drill set and Stanley Black & Decker, their parent company, has also launched a range of Stanley Knives in Help for Heroes colours.
+Such was the popularity and success of the product with its customers, it exceeded all sales and donation targets, raising over £60,000.
+As a result DeWalt introduced a second drill set and Stanley Black & Decker, their parent company, launched a range of Stanley Knives in Help for Heroes colours.

-Darren Barber Head of Marketing (UK & ROI): “Our customers were keen to see what products we could bring to market in 2016 to help drive further charitable donations.
+Darren Barber, Head of Marketing (UK & ROI) said “our customers were keen to see what products we could bring to market in 2016 to help drive further charitable donations.
 There was a clear link and interest from the construction industry, our distributors and end users around our partnership with Help for Heroes.
-We expanded our activities across our wider brand portfolio and included more staff in the central fund raising events delivered by Help for Heroes.”
+We expanded our activities across our wider brand portfolio and included more staff in the central fundraising events delivered by Help for Heroes.”

-DeWalt also donated tools to Help for Heroes Recovery Centre in Wiltshire, Tedworth House, which are used by wounded Servicemen and women for various outdoor activities as part of their recovery programme.
+DeWalt also donated tools to our recovery centre in Wiltshire, Tedworth House, which are used by wounded service men and women for various outdoor activities as part of their recovery programme.

 GSK kindly supported Help for Heroes with a generous grant of £1million over five years between 2011 and 2015.
-The grant enabled the Charity to transform Help for Heroes Recovery Centre in Wiltshire, Tedworth House, with the addition of the Phoenix Centre - a dedicated recreational space for those we support.
-This enhances their physical and mental wellbeing enabling them to rebuild their lives..
+The grant enabled us to transform our recovery centre in Wiltshire, Tedworth House, with the addition of the Phoenix Centre - a dedicated recreational space for those we support.
+This enhances their physical and mental wellbeing enabling them to rebuild their lives.

-It's a world-class facility and was instrumental in helping the Charity develop it's world-leading Sports Recovery Programme.
+It's a world-class facility and was instrumental in helping us develop our world-leading Sports Recovery Programme.

-GSK continued to support the Charity in various ways, not simply as a corporate donor, but also as a pro bono supporter providing know-how and expertise in 2016.
+GSK continued to support us in various ways, not simply as a corporate donor, but also as a pro bono supporter providing know-how and expertise in 2016.

-In 2013 GSK funded a work placement for a member Help for Heroes' Band of Brothers fellowship, which led to a permanent role within the company.
-Following the success of this scheme GSK provided a further £10k funding to offer further opportunities to support Veterans back into work.
+In 2013 GSK funded a work placement for a member of our Band of Brothers fellowship, which led to a permanent role within the company.
+Following the success of this scheme GSK provided a further £10,000 funding to offer further opportunities to support veterans back into work.

-Help for Heroes participated in an event for the Apprenticeship group organised by the GSK Early Talent Team, the ‘Apprenticeship Challenge’.
+We participated in an event for the Apprenticeship group organised by the GSK Early Talent Team, the ‘Apprenticeship Challenge’.
 The Help for Heroes team set apprentices from GSK’s GMS a challenge to design a solution to a problem that many of those we support face.
-Paul, a Help for Heroes Ambassador shared his experience of Post Traumatic Stress Disorder with the team, who explored the use of high peak noise cancelling ear buds.
+Paul, a Help for Heroes Ambassador, shared his experience of Post Traumatic Stress Disorder with the team, who explored the use of high peak noise cancelling ear buds.

 GSK is a science-led global healthcare company with a mission: to help people to do more, feel better, live longer.
 The partnership with Help for Heroes falls within its Health and Wellbeing in Communities programme which aims to make a difference to communities through economic contribution, investment, education programmes and partnerships.

-A discussion between Help for Heroes Co-Founder Bryn Parry, Tesco and Marston’s - the UK’s leading brewer of premium cask and bottled beers - led to the development of a new beer to raise funds for wounded Servicemen and women.
-Marston’s Help for Heroes Ale proved hugely popular with its customers with over 1 million pints sold.
+A discussion between our Co-Founder Bryn Parry, Tesco and Marston’s - the UK’s leading brewer of premium cask and bottled beers - led to the development of a new beer to raise funds for wounded servicemen and women.
+Marston’s Help for Heroes Ale proved hugely popular with its customers and sold over 1 million pints.

 The Help for Heroes Ale was well received, with a 5p donation per bottle and 6p per draught pint.

-The development of the beer marked the start of a wider partnership with Marston's with landlords and pub staff raising over £45,000 through collection tins on the bar, quiz nights, live music evenings, BBQ afternoons and more.
+The development of the beer marked the start of a wider partnership with Marston's and landlords and pub staff raised over £45,000 through collection tins on the bar, quiz nights, live music evenings, BBQ afternoons and more.

-Marston’s also supported Help for Heroes in other areas other than pure fundraising, such as promoting Hero Ridethroughout their estate (the first such request they have supported which is testament to the relationship), distributing BBQ for Heroes flyers and in-kind support for the Cricket for Heroes event at the Oval in 2015.
+Marston’s also supported us in other areas other than pure fundraising, such as promoting Hero Ride throughout their estate (the first such request they have supported which is testament to the relationship), distributing BBQ for Heroes flyers and in-kind support for the Cricket for Heroes event at the Oval in 2015.

-Ginsters sponsored the Help for Heroes Hero Ride in 2015 and 2016, with the well-known British company also launching a limited edition pasty in May 2016 to raise funds for our wounded.
+Ginsters sponsored the Help for Heroes Hero Ride in 2015 and 2016, with the well-known British company also launching a limited edition pasty in May 2016 to raise funds for wounded veterans and their families.

-Two members of Help for Heroes' Band of Brothers fellowship – Brian and Dave – worked with the Ginsters Chefs to create a limited edition pasty choosing flavours which reminded them of home and the favourite foods they missed while serving overseas.
+Two members of our Band of Brothers fellowship – Brian and Dave – worked with the Ginsters chefs to create a limited edition pasty, choosing flavours which reminded them of home and the favourite foods they missed while serving overseas.
 The final product was a classic combination of succulent British roast beef and horseradish.